alexromo3rd/VelShop/README.md

 - users should be able to find products
 - users should be able to purchase products
 - users should be able to register an account, and log in and log out
-- users should be able to delete an account
 - users should be able to have a cart
+- users should be able to checkout and purchase items
 - user profile page

 ## ICEBOX